Maryville-SP2018-ISYS-320-1M/trivia-night-creator-malbaibi1/development_notes.md

 After the Trivia Night:

-> Thanks publicly to all those involved
+> Thanks publicly to all those involved.
 > Announces the sum of money collected in club newsletters, social media, website and club.